AdilSahiner/RecommenderSystems/README.md

 Click on the mybinder badge to start interacting with the code in a separate environment on mybinder.

+Due to the big size of the dataset, notice that you need to unzip the files under the data folder in order to run the model!
 # Usage

 In order to run the code, you need to install the dependencies mentioned in requirements.txt.